Christine Chubbuck: Depression

-Chubbuck spoke to her family at length about her struggles with depression and suicidal tendencies, though she did not inform them of her intent to commit suicide on live television.
+Chubbuck spoke to her family at length about her struggles with depression and suicidal tendencies, though she did not inform them of her intent to die by suicide on live television.
 She had attempted to overdose on drugs in 1970 and frequently made reference to that event.
 Chubbuck had been seeing a psychiatrist up until several weeks before her death.
 Her mother chose not to tell WXLT management about her daughter's suicidal tendencies because she feared Chubbuck would be fired.

 Chubbuck's focus on her lack of intimate relationships is generally considered to be the driving force for her depression.
 Her mother later summarized that "her suicide was simply because her personal life was not enough."
 She lamented to co-workers that her 30th birthday was approaching, and she was still a virgin who had never been on more than two dates with a man.
 Her brother Greg later recalled a man that she had gone out with several times before moving to Sarasota, but agreed that his sister had trouble connecting socially in the beach resort town.
 He believed her constant self-deprecation for being "dateless" contributed to her ongoing depression.

 According to Quinn, Chubbuck had an unrequited crush on co-worker George Peter Ryan.
 She baked him a cake for his birthday and sought his romantic attention, only to find out he was already involved with sports reporter Andrea Kirby.
 Kirby had been the co-worker closest to Chubbuck, but she was offered a new job in Baltimore, which had further depressed Chubbuck.
 Her lack of a romantic partner was considered a tangent of her desperate need to have close friends, though co-workers said she tended to be brusque and defensive whenever they made friendly gestures toward her.
 She was self-deprecating, criticizing herself constantly and rejecting any compliments others paid her.

 Chubbuck had her right ovary removed in an operation the year before her suicide, and had been told that if she did not become pregnant within two to three years, it was unlikely she would ever be able to conceive.

 A week before her suicide, she told night news editor Rob Smith that she had bought a gun and joked about killing herself on air.
 Smith later stated that he did not respond to what he thought was Chubbuck's "sick" attempt at humor, and changed the subject.
+She had also hosted a party just days before the incident.
+Craig Sager, a WXLT sportscaster who later gained fame as a sideline reporter for Turner Sports, was among those who attended.
+"She was having a great time.
+It was like, 'Oh My God' this is such a different side to her," Sager recalled.
+"That was her going away party and it was her chance to say goodbye to everyone, but of course we didn't realize it at the time.
+It was just so shocking."
+Sager had been covering spring training for baseball when he learned of Chubbuck's suicide.